"She was unsuccessful": GWR drops verdict on Afua's sing-a-thon

 Afua Aduonum advises the youth

-Earlier YEN.com.gh reported that Afua Asantewaa Aduonum has shared a piece of fashion advice with her numerous fans on TikTok.
+Earlier, YEN.com.gh reported that Afua Asantewaa Aduonum shared a piece of fashion advice with her numerous fans on TikTok.

-She took to the app to share a video to recount an experience she had at the market when she visited to purchase some clothes.
+She took to the app to share a video of her experience at the market when she visited to purchase clothes.

-She recounted how her mother used to buy clothes from Kantamanto market, but it appeared they were bought from a sophisticated boutique because of how stylish the outfits looked on her.
+She also recounted how her mother used to buy clothes from the Kantamanto market as she admonished the youth not to be pressured by the lifestyle of others.

 Source: YEN.com.gh